What It Takes to Land a Marketing Manager Job

 Project Management Skills

-If you’re new to management or just trying to break in, you’ll need to spend a little extra time to prove yourself as a viable candidate.
+If you’re new to management, you’ll need to spend a little extra time to proving your the right candidate for a marketing manager job.
 One of the most important skills of a marketing manager is project management.
 Make sure you have examples and anecdotes ready to go that show your ability to manage projects from end to end.
 Whenever you’ve been asked to take a lead on a project, what was your approach?
 How did you manage deadlines?
 What did you do when challenges or roadblocks got in the way?
 If you can articulate your abilities as a project manager, you’ll stand out from the crowd.

 Technology is critical to marketing success.
-Marketing managers must be able to successfully use a variety of platforms and programs.
+Someone in a marketing manager job must be able to successfully use a variety of platforms and programs.
 Even if you don’t know which types of technology a potential employer uses, you’ll want to talk about the systems you are an expert in, and you’ll want to talk about your ability to learn new platforms quickly.
 It will also be important to discuss the ways in which technology helps facilitate goal achievement in marketing.
 You want potential employers to see you embrace new technologies and you’ll be able to keep them ahead of trends.

 Passion for marketing is something that can’t be learned.
-Either you love it, or you don’t.
-Employers need marketing managers who are truly enthusiastic about what they do, because passion can be contagious.
+Either you have it, or you don’t.
+Employers want to fill their marketing manager job with someone who is enthusiastic about what they do.
+After all, passion can be contagious.
 If you are excited about the work, you’ll inspire that same enthusiasm in your team.